List of Mr. Pickles and Momma Named Me Sheriff characters: Tommy Goodman

 Tommy Goodman (voiced by Kaitlyn Robrock) is the Goodman family's physically disabled and dimwitted young son.
-He is 6-year-old, wears leg-braces and considers Mr. Pickles as his best friend, often feeding him pickles whenever he behaves.
+He is 6-year-old, wears leg-braces and a bowl cut, and considers Mr. Pickles as his best friend, often feeding him pickles whenever he behaves.
 Tommy is often protected by Mr. Pickles and is protective of Mr. Pickles as well, such as when he took it upon himself to search for Mr. Pickles after he was kidnapped by mercenaries.
 Due to his idiocy and naïve personality, Tommy usually gets involved in dangerous situations and Mr. Pickles (at times frustrated) steps in to save him and dispose of the bad people involved.
 Like most characters on the show, Tommy is unaware of Mr. Pickles' evil nature.
 At one point in season two, Mr. Pickles spends most of the episode away from Tommy; this results in Tommy getting involved in a series of accidents, causing him to scorn Mr. Pickles and not give him a pickle.
 However, in Season 3's opening, he returns to his friendly nature after finding his grandmother Agnes.
 Agnes, however, shows contempt for Tommy, calling him a stupid boy even while pretending to be amnesiac.